tweag/nickel/doc/manual/contracts.md

 a violation, where `data` is a record that has an optional field `message` representing the main error explanation and an optional field `notes`, which is an array of strings, for additional notes included at the end of the error message.
 Each note spans a new line.
+There's also an optional `blame_location` field, which we'll discuss below.

 Let's rewrite the `IsFoo` contract using a validator with more precise error
 reporting: